 Password: The password for the account.

-Due to CSV format, you can easily export it to other formats depending upon your requirements.
+Due to the CSV format, you can easily export it to other formats depending on your requirements.

-I will recommend you to keep the exported passwords at some safe place to prevent it from getting misused by others.
+I will recommend you keep the exported passwords in some safe place to prevent them from getting misused by others.
 You can even encrypt the file for more security.
 Better print the document out and keep it in the most secret place within your house.
-I will even not recommend you to keep it on any of your cloud storages without encrypting it properly.
+I will even not recommend you keep it on any of your cloud storage without encrypting it properly.

-Hope the tutorial was helpful for you.
+Hope the tutorial was helpful to you.
 Have questions on this tutorial?
 Feel free to let me know about your doubts in the comment section down below.